-Following the merge of the Strathclyde No.3 Fund into the ACCTF the Fund have entered a buy in arrangement with Rothesay Life to ensure the pensions that were in payment for both First Aberdeen and First Glasgow as at the transaction date.
+Following the merger of the Strathclyde No.3 Fund into the ACCTF, the Fund has entered a buy in arrangement with Rothesay Life to insure the pensions that were in payment for both First Aberdeen and First Glasgow.
 The £232m transaction was another step in the de-risking strategy for this maturing, closed Fund.